grid-line

 One reason it’s so hard to fight eCommerce fraud is that there are so many different types of fraud to fight.
 From payment fraud and phishing attacks to friendly fraud and policy abuse, here are the latest stats on different forms of eCommerce fraud.

-eCommerce merchant accept 4.6 forms of payment on average (Cybersource)
+eCommerce merchants accept 4.6 forms of payment on average (Cybersource)

 undefined